dell/terraform-provider-powermax/docs/resources/masking_view.md

 page_title: "powermax_masking_view Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource to manage Maskingview in PowerMax array.
+Updates are supported for the following parameters: 'name'.
 ---

 # powermax_masking_view (Resource)

 Resource to manage Maskingview in PowerMax array.
+Updates are supported for the following parameters: 'name'.

 ## Example Usage